As an Amazon Associate I earn from qualifying purchases.

 So if you need more than the 23.3 inches offered by the second place rocking chair, get one of these and extra the spacious 39″ wide seat today!

-The have all the advantages of the highwood-material while being a bit more comfortable and relaxing in their seating position.
+They have all the advantages of the highwood-material while being a bit more comfortable and relaxing in their seating position.

 If you have mobility issues or it’s just a struggle to get up/sit down due to your size, you might want to give these chairs a pass.
 Although, if you have to be stuck in a chair, there are worse places than an insanely comfortable rocker on your porch!

-Features of the Best Rocking Chairs for Big People
+5 Characteristics of the Best Rocking Chairs for Big People

 - Seat Height: If you have trouble getting to your feet, be sure to measure the seat height of a rocker you have and compare it to the one you’re considering buying.
 Even the best outdoor rocking chair isn’t useful if it uses up all your energy to get in/out of it!